vitor251093/ObjectiveC_Extension/README.md

 RGBA(r,g,b,a)
 ```

 Init a `NSColor` object with the specific levels of red, green, blue and alpha, from 0.0 to 255.0.
-Equivalent to `colorWithCalibratedRed:green:blue:alpha:`, but with a much smaller size.
+Equivalent to `colorWithDeviceRed:green:blue:alpha:`, but with a much smaller size.

 ```objectivec
 RGB(r,g,b)